Interface fluctuations for $1$D stochastic Allen-Cahn equation revisited: Introduction

+The solution $u_\eps$ is naturally extended to a function on $\RR$ by setting its value to be $1$ for $x > L_\eps$, and $-1$ for $x < -L_\eps$.
+The precise parameters and set up in \cite{Web10} and \cite{OWW14} are different from \eqref{e:invariant}, but can all be translated into that form.

-Now we discuss some other related works that might point to future questions. \cite{Web10} and \cite{OWW14} studied the invariant measure associated to the dynamics \eqref{e:rescaled_process} (the latter on an interval of size $\exp (c \eps^{-1})$ for any $c$ less than a critical value $c_*$ with the noise size $\sqrt{\eps}$), and showed that the measure exhibits only one interface with high probability.
-This phenomenon is consistent with the dynamics (at least up to arbitrary polynomial time scale).
-Hence, it is reasonable to expect a similar phenomenon for the dynamics on intervals of exponential scale $\exp(c\eps^{-2 \gamma'})$ with small $c$, and we hope the techniques developed in this paper can be useful towards proving corresponding results.
-However, we do expect that the behavior will be different if $c$ is large, which would be a very interesting and challenging question.
-This problem is closed related to considering \eqref{e:main_eqn} with $\gamma=-\frac{1}{4}$ (possibly with some logarithmic corrections), see Remark~\ref{rmk:polynomial_large_time}.
+\cite{Web10} considered the case $L_\eps = \frac{1}{\sqrt{\eps}}$, and showed that for $\gamma>\frac{3}{8}$, the invariant measure for \eqref{e:invariant} (extended to functions on $\RR$ as above) are exponentially concentrated near $\mM$. \cite{OWW14} further explored the situation with an interval of exponential size.
+More precisely, they showed that there exists $c_*>0$ such that as long as $1 \ll L_\eps \lesssim e^{c \eps^{-2\gamma}}$ with $c< c_*$, then the measure exhibits only one interface with high probability.
+If in addition $L_\eps \gg |\log \eps|$, then the location of the interface is approximately uniformly distributed.
+These phenomena are consistent with the dynamics at our polynomial time scale.
+Hence, it is reasonable to expect a similar phenomenon for the dynamics on intervals of exponential scale $\exp(c\eps^{-2 \gamma})$ with small $c$, and we hope the techniques developed in this paper can be useful towards proving corresponding results.
+However, it is expected that the behavior will be different if $c$ is large, which would be a very interesting and challenging question.

-Finally, we would like to mention that \cite{Web14} studied the initial data with more than one interface.
+\textbf{Others.} \cite{Wes21} and \cite{Web14} studied initial data with several interfaces for the deterministic and stochastic Allen-Cahn equations.
 Such initial data is also studied in \cite{ABK12} for the stochastic Cahn-Hilliard equation.
-But only very small noise (corresponding to large $\gamma$) is considered in these articles.
+The results in the stochastic case were proved for sufficiently small noise (corresponding to large $\gamma$).